Scottyboa/Whisper-dev/Nyheter_EN.md

 A new **Abort** button has now been added during recording.
 This can be used if you want to cancel an ongoing recording without sending it for transcription.

-Previously, the only way to cancel a recording was to refresh the page.
+Previously, the only way to cancel a recording was to refresh(F5) the page.
 If you clicked **Stop** instead, the recording would be transcribed up to that point, which could also result in token cost for a recording you did not actually want to transcribe.

 ---